 Coronavirus: Assisted Conception Unit update

 We have introduced screens at reception areas and increased the frequency of cleaning in the clinic.
 When you are in the clinic, you will be asked to wear a face covering.
-Partners are being asked not to attend the clinic unless required during treatment.
+Partners are being asked not to attend the clinic except for pregnancy scans (please see advice below), or unless required during treatment.
+We are not able to accommodate children in the department at this time either.
+Please check visiting patients page before you come on site.
 Please understand these measures are to keep you and our staff safe by reducing the risk of spreading infection.

-We are currently in the process of contacting patients in order to start treatment.
-Please bear with us until we contact you to offer you treatment.
+We will be in touch as soon as we are able to arrange the start of your treatment.
+In the meantime, please do bear with us.
 We understand the wait will have been very difficult and are committed to seeing each of our patients as soon as we possibly can.